funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 <br/>

 The compression algorithm is as follows:<br/>
-1. For the 1st value, store the 64-bit representation as is.
+1. For the 1st value, store the 64-bit representation as is.<br/><br/>
-2. For the i-th value (i > 1), calculate the 64-bit representation, then find the `XOR` value with each of the representations in the sliding window.
+2. For the i-th value (i > 1), calculate the 64-bit representation, then find the `XOR` value with each of the representations in the sliding window.<br/><br/>
-3. The sliding window size defined above is 16 i.e. the current 64-bit representation is compared with the previous 16 representations.
+3. The sliding window size defined above is 16 i.e. the current 64-bit representation is compared with the previous 16 representations.<br/><br/>
-4. For each of the 16 representations in the sliding window, the XOR value between j and i is computed where i - current representation, j - one of the 16 representations in sliding window.
+4. For each of the 16 representations in the sliding window, the XOR value between j and i is computed where i - current representation, j - one of the 16 representations in sliding window.<br/><br/>
 5. The XOR that gives the best reduction in size is kept.
 The resultant representation after XOR is either of the following:<br/><br/>
    a. `'0'` - if the XOR is 0 for all 64 bits.<br/><br/>
    b. `'10'` + `4-bits` for the index of the `most similar representation` w.r.t. current index in the sliding window + `6-bits` for the `first index of 1 bit` in the XOR representation + `6-bits` for the `last index of 1 bit` in the XOR representation.<br/><br/>
-   c. `'11'` + `4-bits` for the index of the most similar representation w.r.t. current index in the sliding window + 6-bits for the first index of 1 bit in the XOR representation + 6-bits for the last index of 1 bit in the XOR representation + XOR representation between the first index of 1 bit and last index of 1 bit.<br/><br/>
+   c. `'11'` + 4-bits for the index of the most similar representation w.r.t. current index in the sliding window + 6-bits for the first index of 1 bit in the XOR representation + 6-bits for the last index of 1 bit in the XOR representation + XOR representation between the first index of 1 bit and last index of 1 bit.<br/><br/>

    For e.g. if the current representation at index 25 is:<br/>
 X = 0100000001011110110001111101111100111011001001000101100011010001<br/><br/>